Readings about Previous Lives:

 Anny's recurrent dream first occurred when she was a young school girl.
 In her dream, she is walking along a broad road and she sees a very large mansion on the other side of the road.
 She crosses the road and enters through a gate.
 She is an older girl or young woman.
 After she enters the house, she finds herself in a big room, in which everything is covered by white sheets.
 There is a black piano and a library.
 She knows she often used to be paging through books in the library.
 There is also an adult man whose face she does not see in the dream.

-This recurrent dream is one of the few dreams Anny was ever able to recall after awakening.
-Normally, her dreams have been forgotten as soon as she wakes up.
 Although it is possible that the clearly authentic clairvoyant performance of Mr. Prodromos Makis remained limited to the contents of Anny's dream, the correspondence between his reading and that of the psychic in the case of Henriëtte Roos suggests that he may really have had access to retrocognitive information about Anny's previous life.

 We have repeatedly tried to trace Prodromos Makis after the fair, but he seemed to have vanished from the face of the earth.